 - USP's Entrepreneurial Development Option, consisting of either NOC (one year) or NOC SG

-Students in the School of Design and Environment may also fulfil the requirements of some of their inquiry modules through modules taken in their major.
+USP students enrolled in the Special Programme in Science (SPS) and in the School of Design and Environment may also fulfil the requirements of some of their inquiry modules through modules taken in their major.

 One USP Inquiry module waiver is granted to USP students with Polytechnic qualification.
-Please contact USP Academic for details.
+Please contact USP Academic Office for details.

 * ISMs regulations vary from faculties to faculties, please refer to the guidelines for details.

 Modules mapped are to fulfill USP Inquiry tier requirement only.

 General guideline (important): Of the twelve USP modules, students must have at least a minimum of 8 USP modules read in NUS (The 8 USP modules exclude substituted modules and directly recognised non-USP modules).
 Students are only allowed up to a total of 4 modules of module substitutions or modules waiver.
 A non-USP module, e.g. ISM, if read to fulfill major requirement, is considered as double-counting.

 Humanities & Social Sciences (HSS)